 Oftentimes, candidates will try to include as much information as possible from every aspect of life in an attempt to land the interview.
 However, if you’re applying for – say – a Sales Associate role, is that one cake sale you assisted in setting up in Year 8 really relevant?
 Probably not.
 If you’re in such a position where you have no work experience (we’ve all been there), think about what is more relevant and helps to define who you are, such as any qualifications you’ve achieved or any extracurricular activities you’ve committed to for longer than a one-hour cake sale.
 If you are experienced and are seeking something new, include relevant descriptions of your previous roles to the one you’re applying for; if they’re all similar, you might want to consider summarising your key responsibilities across all your past roles in one place so as to avoid repeating yourself.

-Again, think about it: if a recruiter spends an average of 7 seconds looking at a CV, they’re certainly not going to look at more than one page per applicant.
-If you use or follow a template, as I recommended above, it is entirely possible to keep all your experience to one page.
+Again, think about it: if a recruiter spends an average of 7 seconds looking at a CV, they’re certainly not going to look at any more than two pages per applicant.
+If you use or follow a template, as I recommended above, it is entirely possible to keep all your experience short and sweet.
 This is where the “keep it relevant” tip becomes even more relevant for more experienced candidates.
-Like I said, I’ve had my fair share of roles since I was 16 and have several headings on my CV, but I’ve managed to keep it to one page because I’ve only kept what’s relevant.
-For instance, under the “Education” heading, when I completed my A levels, I had my A levels and GCSEs on my CV; when I completed my bachelor’s degree, I had my bachelor’s degree and A levels on my CV (I removed my GCSEs to save space); now, since I completed my master’s degree, I have only my bachelor’s and master’s degrees on my CV and have removed my A levels to save space.
-Also, I removed my first ever job not long after gaining a few more titles; it was important to have on my CV when I applied for my first “official” job, but now, who needs to know that I worked as a dishwasher at a Chinese restaurant for three months?
+Like I said, I’ve had my fair share of roles since I was 16 and have a few headings on my CV, but I’ve managed to keep it to one-and-a-half pages because I’ve only kept what’s relevant.
+For instance, under the “Education” heading, when I completed my A levels, I had only my A levels and GCSEs on my CV; when I completed my bachelor’s degree, I had only my bachelor’s degree and A levels on my CV; now, I have only my bachelor’s and master’s degrees on my CV since I completed my master’s.
+Also, I removed my first ever job not long after gaining a few more titles; it was relevant when I applied for my first “official” job, but now, who needs to know that I worked as a dishwasher (or a “Kitchen Assistant”, as I more formally put it) at a Chinese restaurant for three months?
 (Oops, now the whole world knows…)

 5. Be honest!